arestivo/slides/markdown/relationalmodel-uml.md

 # Foreign Keys

 * An **attribute** (or set of attributes) that uniquely identifies a tuple of another, or the same, relation.
-* Can be used to **cross-reference** relations.
+* They can be used to **cross-reference** relations.
-* Possible to use the values of attributes in the referenced relation to restrict the domain of one or more attributes in the referencing relation.
+* It is possible to use the values of attributes in the referenced relation to restrict the domain of one or more attributes in the referencing relation.

 ---